instaloader/instaloader/README.rst

 The following flags can be given to Instaloader to specify how profiles should be downloaded.

---fast-update        Stop when encountering the first already-downloaded post
-                     of a profile.
---profile-pic-only   Only download profile pictures.
-Without this flag, the current
-                     profile picture and all the profile's posts are downloaded.
---skip-videos        Skip posts which are videos.
---geotags            Also **download geotags** and store Google Maps links in
-                     separate textfiles.
---count COUNT        If used with ``#hashtag``, ``:feed-all`` or
-                     ``:feed-liked``: Do not attempt to download more than COUNT posts.
---quiet              Do not output any messages except warnings and errors.
-This
-                     option makes Instaloader **suitable as a cron job**.
---no-sleep           Normally, Instaloader waits a few seconds between requests
-                     to the Instagram servers.
-This flag inhibits this behavior.
---password PASSWORD  If used with ``--login``, use parameter as password if no
-                     valid session file is found, instead of asking interactively.
---sessionfile FILE   Specify an alternative place for loading and storing the
-                     session cookies.
-Without this flag, they are stored in a path within your temporary directory, encoding your local username and your instagram profile name.
---no-profile-subdir  Instead of creating a subdirectory for each profile and
-                     storing pictures there, store pictures in files named 'PROFILE__DATE_TIME.jpg.'
---hashtag-username   When downloading by #hashtag, lookup the picture's username
-                     to decide in which directory to store, rather than storing all pictures in directory '#hashtag'.
---user-agent STRING  Change User Agent for HTTP requests to STRING, rather than
-                     our default user agent (Chrome 51).

-To get a list of all flags, run ``instaloader --help``.
+To get a list of all flags, their abbreviations and their descriptions, you may run ``instaloader --help``.

+What to Download
+^^^^^^^^^^^^^^^^

+Specify a list of profiles or #hashtags.
+For each of these, Instaloader downloads all posts along with the pictures's captions and the current **profile picture**.

+--profile-pic-only         Only download profile picture.
+--skip-videos              Do not download videos.
+--geotags                  **Download geotags** when available.
+Geotags are stored as
+                           a text file with the location's name and a Google Maps link.
+This requires an additional request to the Instagram server for each picture, which is why it is disabled by default.

+When to Stop Downloading
+^^^^^^^^^^^^^^^^^^^^^^^^

+If none of these options are given, Instaloader goes through all pictures matching the specified targets.

+--fast-update              For each target, stop when encountering the first
+                           already-downloaded picture.
+This flag is recommended
+                           when you use Instaloader to update your personal Instagram archive.
+--count COUNT              Do not attempt to download more than COUNT posts.
+                           Applies only to ``#hashtag``, ``:feed-all`` and ``:feed-liked``.

+Login (Download Private Profiles)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Instaloader can **login to Instagram**.
+This allows downloading private profiles and automatically **finding profiles by their ID** if they have been renamed.
+To login, pass the ``--login`` option.
+Your session cookie (not your password!) will be saved to a local file to be reused next time you want Instaloader to login.

+--login YOUR-USERNAME      Login name (profile name) for your Instagram account.
+--sessionfile SESSIONFILE  Path for loading and storing session key file.
+                           Defaults to a path
+                           within your temporary directory, encoding your local username and your Instagram profile name.
+--password YOUR-PASSWORD   Password for your Instagram account.
+Without this
+                           option, you'll be prompted for your password interactively if there is not yet a valid session file.

+How to Download
+^^^^^^^^^^^^^^^

+--no-profile-subdir        Instead of creating a subdirectory for each profile
+                           and storing pictures there, store pictures in files named ``PROFILE__DATE_TIME.jpg``.
+--hashtag-username         Lookup username of pictures when downloading by
+                           #hashtag and encode it in the downlaoded file's path
+                           or filename (if ``--no-profile-subdir``).
+Without this
+                           option, the #hashtag is used instead.
+This requires an additional request to the Instagram server for each picture, which is why it is disabled by default.
+--user-agent USER_AGENT    User Agent to use for HTTP requests.
+Per default,
+                           Instaloader pretends being Chrome/51.
+--no-sleep                 Do not sleep between requests to Instagram's servers.
+                           This makes downloading faster, but may be suspicious.

+Miscellaneous Options
+^^^^^^^^^^^^^^^^^^^^^

+--shorter-output           Do not display captions while downloading.
+--quiet                    Disable user interaction, i.e. do not print messages
+                           (except errors) and fail if login credentials are needed but not given.
+This makes Instaloader **suitable as a cron job**.

 Usage as Python module
 ----------------------